darachm/dissertation/thesis_darachmiller.md

 ### mRNA degradation regulation in dynamic conditions

 Mercado 1994
+They were fiddling around, looking to measure mRNA degradation.
+They did a rpb1-1, and found destabilization in the control (no rpb1-1).
+So they parse it out and it looks like glucose, heat shock, and pH all affect expression of FBP1 and PCK1 mRNA.
+FBP1 decays rapidly even under ADH1 promoter.
+Temperature shock destabilizes these guys, but not if you pregrow in glucose (!!!).
+The effect of pH drop (to 6.5) or heat shock were transient, but the glucose addition was not.
+It appears that the glucose decay is mediated by promoters, ie with a different promoter you don't get the effect.
+The find a transient decay in response to pH, and ain't familiar with previous work suggesting that mRNAs respond to pH.

 Yin, Hatton, and Brown 2000
 Two classes of responses to glucose.
 High glucose (1%) triggers